Home

 The therapist gives you an overview of the machine and how it works.
 They can show you how to properly use the equipment.
 Before starting your exercises, they may adjust the machine to match your current strength and fitness levels.
 While you are performing the exercises, the therapist takes measurements and monitors your progress.

-Depending on the type of injury or condition you have, your training program may require you to do the exercises several times per week.
 Your therapist may increase the number of repetitions, pace and duration as you gain strength over time.
 Recovery takes time.
 You can expect treatment with isokinetic training to last weeks or months.

 Because of how the isokinetic machines are designed, you are less likely to push yourself past your current abilities.
 With the right guidance, pulled muscles and other injuries from this training program are also unlikely.